Shodo Daisuki Episode 19

 Shimauchi 07:02

-It’s made of relatively hard wood or material.
+It’s made of a relatively hard material.

 Shimauchi 07:17

-It’s useful both for carving and for checking your work.
+It’s useful both for holding and carving.

 Shimauchi 07:34